kazaneza/African-Movies-Festival-Continental-Festival/README.md

 > African Movie festival is aimed to showcase African ability to produce their own movies, and recognizing Africans film makers

-**[African Movies Festival 2023]** is aimed to showcase African ability to produce their own movies, and recognizing Africans film makers

 ## 🛠 Built With <a name="built-with"></a>